webstudio-is/webstudio-community/docs/university/marketplace/form-integrations/n8n.md

 2. Select the Supabase account you have linked to n8n and modify the other relevant parameters.
 3. Link your form’s input fields to your Supabase table by mapping them to your Webhook’s Output Data.

-You can learn more about the Supabase node and its parameters [here](https://docs.n8n.io/integrations/builtin/app-nodes/n8n-nodes-base.supabase).
+You can learn more about the [Supabase node and its parameters](https://docs.n8n.io/integrations/builtin/app-nodes/n8n-nodes-base.supabase).

 #### Add an IF Node